Find a Girlfriend or Wife in Cebu City

 Where to Stay

-If you are travelling on a budget, the following are just a few examples of affordable hotels in Cebu City:
+If you are traveling on a budget, the following are just a few examples of affordable hotels in Cebu City:

 - La Guardia Hotel – room rates start from PhP600.00